MegaTrials (> 5,000 patients)

 The Trial Evaluating Cardiovascular Outcomes with Sitagliptin (TECOS) is a placebo-controlled study of the cardiovascular safety of sitagliptin added to usual care in more than 14,000 patients with type 2 diabetes and cardiovascular disease in 38 countries.

-The leadership team for the Megatrials group has more than 20 years of experience at the DCRI.
+The MegaTrials team has more than 20 years of experience at the DCRI.

 The typical project leader in this group has a decade of large trial experience as well as numerous years of involvement in bedside patient care.
 The regional Clinical Research Associate (CRA) team has more than a decade of clinical experience as well as more than 10 years of monitoring experience, while the in-house CRA team has an average of 10 years of experience.
 Studies are managed within this business unit to leverage the group’s wealth of experience and knowledge in delivering quality large-scale global outcomes trials.